 - Like spending time in museums;

-We have a huge admiration for Bilbao, and for its recent development, but we still love San Sebastian and if we had to solely visit one, we would visit San Sebastian.
-But, for all the above reasons it’s completely understandable if you choose Bilbao!
+We have a massive admiration for Bilbao and for its recent development, but we still love San Sebastian, and if we had to visit only one, we would visit San Sebastian.
+But, for all the above reasons, it’s completely understandable if you choose Bilbao!

-One final note, if you have 4 days or more, we strongly suggest you visit both San Sebastian and Bilbao and do the coastal route between them.
+One final note: if you have four or more days, we strongly suggest you visit San Sebastian and Bilbao and do the coastal route between them.

 Pin for later